vhicralph21/vhicralph21/README.md

 - 👀 I’m interested in software development, mobile and web-based application creation.
 - 🌱 I’m currently learning cloud programming
 - 💞️ I’m looking to collaborate on  backend projects
-- 📫 How to reach me vhicralph@gmail.com
+- 📫 How to reach me: vhicralph@gmail.com

 <!---
 vhicralph21/vhicralph21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.